-In Salvador Sanchez, singer-songwriter Mark Kozelek walks amongst men who died before their time.
-Such deaths are tragic almost by definition, but in the case of the young ones depicted in the song’s lyrics, tragedy compounds upon the irony of the fact that they were professional boxers.
-These men were athletes in their physical prime at the time they bowed out, which only makes their early departures that much more unfathomable and sad.
+In Salvador Sanchez, singer-songwriter Mark Kozelek walks amongst men who died much too soon.
+Such deaths are tragic by definition, but in the case of the men depicted in the song’s lyrics, tragedy compounds upon the irony of the fact that they were professional boxers.
+These were athletes in their physical prime at the time they left us, which only makes their early departures that much more unfathomable and sad.

 The song begins with the strumming of an electric guitar reverberating fat and full.
 The riff, which ends up making up most of the song, evokes a slow, epic march.
 It is the march of time, binding together the lives of the different characters brought back to life in the song.
 They shared a purpose in life, and they also shared a tragic ending.
 But time itself is eternal, and–by the law of large numbers–there is therefore a chance that we’ll yet see others like them.

 The Mexican legend Salvador Sanchez is the subject of the song’s first two verses.
 His meteoric rise saw him win the WBC featherweight title when he knocked out Danny “Little Red” Lopez at just 21 years of age.
 By the time he was 23, he had made nine successful defenses of the belt and was considered a pugilistic prodigy.
 Sanchez was that rarest of gems: a boxer of finesse and ring-smarts who was also a must-watch, all-action warrior.
 His intelligence, power, toughness and counter-punching ability made him one of the best featherweights of all-time.